BillMills/heatmap/README.md

 `heatmap` supports the following default mouse interactions:

  - click and drag to zoom to a subset of the heatmap.
- - doubleclick to zoom out to the maximum x and y ranges of the data currently found on `heatmap.raw`.
+ - doubleclick to zoom out to the maximum x and y ranges of the data currently found on `hm.raw`.

 Also see the customizable shift-click interaction specified above.